Quanto deve durare un materasso? I segnali che ti dicono quando cambiarlo - JoyShop Materassi

 You hear spring noises or creaks

 If the mattress creaks or makes noise when you move, the internal springs are deformed or damaged.
-In addition to the acoustic nuisance, this indicates that the support is no longer uniform.
+Besides the annoying noise, this indicates that the support is no longer uniform.

 The mattress is over 10 years old (even if it "still looks good")

 Two people with the same mattress can have very different experiences regarding its lifespan.
-Here's what influences the speed of aging.
+Here's what influences the rate of aging.

 Body weight

 The higher it is, the greater the pressure exerted on the mattress.
 Someone weighing over 100 kg stresses the mattress significantly more intensely than someone weighing 65 kg.
-For this reason, for people with significant weight, it is even more crucial to choose a mattress with high-density materials, designed to withstand greater loads over time.
-See recommended models for heavy individuals.
+For this reason, for heavier individuals, it is even more crucial to choose a mattress with high-density materials, designed to withstand greater loads over time.
+See recommended models for heavier individuals.

-An inadequate bed frame is one of the main killers of mattress longevity.
-A frame with broken, too widely spaced, or non-adjustable slats creates uneven pressure that accelerates mattress deformation.
-Investing in a good slatted bed frame is not just a matter of comfort: it's a choice that extends the life of the mattress.
+An inadequate bed base is one of the main killers of mattress lifespan.
+A base with broken, too widely spaced, or non-adjustable slats creates uneven pressures that accelerate mattress deformation.
+Investing in a good slatted bed base is not just a matter of comfort: it's a choice that prolongs the life of the mattress.

 Maintenance

 A mattress that is never flipped or rotated (when possible) wears unevenly.
-A mattress exposed to humidity without protection deteriorates internal materials.
-A mattress on which you regularly eat accumulates stains and bacteria that degrade the fabrics.
+A mattress exposed to moisture without protection deteriorates internal materials.
+A mattress regularly eaten on accumulates stains and bacteria that degrade the fabrics.
 Small habits make a big difference in the long run.

-Whatever mattress you have, a few simple precautions can significantly prolong its life.
+Whatever mattress you have, a few simple precautions can significantly extend its life.

 Flip or rotate it regularly.
 Non-reversible mattresses (with a specific comfort side) should be rotated 180° every 3-6 months to distribute wear evenly.
 Reversible mattresses should also be flipped.
 Check the specific instructions for your model.

 Use a mattress protector.
-It protects against liquids, perspiration, dust mites, and dust buildup.
+It protects against liquids, sweat, dust mites, and dust accumulation.
 A good breathable mattress protector is one of the best accessory investments you can make.

-Air the mattress regularly.
+Air out your mattress regularly.
 Remove the sheets in the morning and leave the mattress uncovered for 15-20 minutes before making the bed.
-This allows moisture accumulated during the night to evaporate, preventing mold formation and deterioration of internal materials.
+This allows moisture accumulated overnight to evaporate, preventing mold formation and deterioration of internal materials.

-Avoid always sitting in the same spot on the edge.
+Avoid sitting in the same spot on the edge.
 The edge of the mattress is the most vulnerable area.
-Always sitting in the same spot—typically the corner where you get up in the morning—creates localized sagging that spreads over time.
+Always sitting in the same spot — typically the corner where you get up in the morning — creates localized sagging that spreads over time.

-Periodically check the condition of the bed frame.
+Check the condition of the bed base periodically.
 Broken or sagging slats should be replaced immediately: every night spent with a broken slat is a night of accelerated wear for the mattress.

-Is it worth waiting or is it better to change it immediately?
+Is it worth waiting, or is it better to change it now?

 If you have recognized two or more of the signs described above, the answer is: change it as soon as possible.
-Every night on a worn mattress is not just a night of poor sleep—it's a night where your spine works under suboptimal conditions, accumulating tension that manifests as chronic pain, persistent fatigue, and reduced quality of life.
+Every night on a worn-out mattress is not just a night of poor sleep — it's a night where your spine is working under suboptimal conditions, accumulating tension that manifests as chronic pain, persistent fatigue, and reduced quality of life.

 The cost of a good mattress, spread over years of use, is much lower than you might think.
 An 800-euro mattress that lasts 12 years costs less than 6 euros per month.
 Less than a coffee a day for a good night's sleep every night.

-If you have doubts about the condition of your current mattress, or are considering which one to choose for replacement, our simulator guides you in a few minutes to the models best suited to your specific needs—posture, weight, back problems, and comfort preference.
+If you have doubts about the condition of your current mattress, or are considering which one to choose as a replacement, our simulator guides you in a few minutes to the models best suited to your specific needs — posture, weight, back problems, and comfort preference.

 👉 Try the Mattress Selection Simulator

-Or write to us on WhatsApp: a specialist will reply, not a bot.
+Or write to us on WhatsApp: a specialist will respond, not a bot.
 The consultation is free and without obligation.

 Back to blog